LitoMore/litomore.me/content/posts/2024-11-03-theming-your-site-done-right.md

 This way you can make your website support `Light`, `Dark` and `System` schemes.
 This also avoided some potential scheme issue from other element.

+But note the Safari does not support this feature on embedded resources due to [WebKit Bugzilla#199134].

 ### Common issues

 The theme of my blog [litomore.me](/) is dark mode only.